CloudCompare/CloudComPy/doc/UseLinuxCondaBinary.md

 ctest
 ```

-The files created with the tests are in your user space: %USERPROFILE%\CloudComPy\data
+The files created with the tests are in your user space: ${HOME}/CloudComPy/Data

 From the prompt, you can :